Family Educational Rights and Privacy Act (FERPA)

 2. The right to request the amendment of the student’s education records that the student believes is inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.

-If Caldwell College decides not to amend the record as requested, Caldwell College will notify the student in writing of the decision and the student’s right to a hearing re¬garding the request for amendment.
+If Caldwell University decides not to amend the record as requested, Caldwell University will notify the student in writing of the decision and the student’s right to a hearing re¬garding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 Family Policy Compliance Office